 - All fees including the Refundable Damage Deposit are payable in pounds sterling (£) and payment can be made online – visit lse.uk.net/pay-your-fees and follow the instructions.

 - Payment must be made at least 28 days in advance of the course start date.

 - We do not accept part payments of course fees.
 If students do not keep their balance up to date then they will not be able to attend the school.

 - Please note that the school reserves the right to withhold a student’s leaving certificate if there are any outstanding fees on their booking.
-This includes tuition or accommodation.
+This includes course, accommodation or Refundable Damage Deposit.

-- If a student is being sponsored by any government, grant agency, embassy and any other funding sources then a provisional letter of sponsorship is required before they can be issued with a letter of acceptance or booking confirmation.
+- If a student is being sponsored by any government, grant agency, embassy or any other funding source then a provisional letter of sponsorship is required before they can be issued with a letter of acceptance or booking confirmation.
 Students will not be permitted to start their course until a full letter of financial guarantee has been received by LSE.